Jebus-Crust/NateNoNameSOFT/README.md

--I definately need to make a new logo 🤔
+- I definately need to make a new logo 🤔
+-
--I like linux because linux 😎
+- I like linux because linux 😎
+-
--I want to learn C so I can commit to the linux repo but im not a pro gamer 🙄
+- I want to learn C so I can commit to the linux repo but im not a pro gamer 🙄

 <!---
 NateNoNameSOFT/NateNoNameSOFT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.